markyx316/Fraudulent-Transaction-Detection/README.md

 # Fraudulent-Transaction-Detection
-This repo contains all the codes and reports I wrote for the kaggle competition.
+This repo contains all the codes and reports I wrote for a kaggle competition about fraud detection.